Bangle.js Fast Loading

 Normally an app can do whatever it wants because everything gets totally reset afterwards and reloaded - but this process can take 200ms or more, so if it can be avoided your Bangle will run faster.

-Some clocks (like Anton) implement this, and you can implement it in your own apps too, as long as your app uses widgets.
+Some clocks (like Anton) implement fast loading, and you can implement it in your own apps too, as long as your app uses widgets.

 We're recommending you only use this on Clocks and Launchers right now - the potential improvement for apps is small (as it only affects loading the next app after yours), and the potential for things to break is much higher!